The Nigeria Union of Teachers:NUT has cautioned the Federal Government against the January 18 resumption date for schools in the country.

 “As for all the COVID-19 protocols, our teachers have been practising them in our schools.
 That was why WASSCE (West African Senior School Certificate Examination) was held.
 If they feel this one is more rapid in terms of new infections, it means that teachers will stay at home.

 “The Federal Government has said resumption is January 18.
 Let’s watch out, if by 18th (of January), it keeps increasing, then one will advise that the students should tarry.
 Let them remain at home.
 There is no point rushing and risking lives.

 “There is no point rushing, although our students have wasted time, I think our students; especially the undergraduates, are in a hurry to go back to school.
 If the number keeps increasing the way it is, it means we may take some few weeks to look at it properly.”

 He added that Teachers and Students are very vulnerable and should be the first set of people to be considered for the coronavirus vaccines when they arrive in the country.
-That it is important to protect them as they constituted the present and future of Nigeria.* TEXT ADS**
+That it is important to protect them as they constituted the present and future of Nigeria.* BEST DEALS & OFFERS*

 ◊Order Ultimate Virtual Soccer Hacks and Secretes to Win 100k Daily --CLICK HERE